This post may contain affiliate links. For more information, see our Affiliate Disclosure Policy.

 Introduction

-- Ready in just 30 minutes, perfect for weeknights
+- Ready in just 30 minutes from cold pot to plated dinner, perfect for hectic weeknights.

-- Makes great leftovers for lunch the next day
+- Makes great leftovers for school lunches and next-day work meals.

 - 1 medium yellow onion, finely chopped